apache/skywalking/docs/en/setup/backend/backend-pulsar-monitoring.md

 # Pulsar monitoring

-SkyWalking leverages Prometheus to collect metrics data from the Pulsar and leverages OpenTelemetry Collector to transfer the metrics to
+SkyWalking leverages OpenTelemetry Collector to collect metrics data in Prometheus format from the Pulsar and transfer the metrics to
 [OpenTelemetry receiver](opentelemetry-receiver.md) and into the [Meter System](./../../concepts-and-designs/meter.md).
 Kafka entity as a `Service` in OAP and on the `Layer: PULSAR.